 Unfortunately, even as a stay at home dad with an online business, it’s difficult to be creative when you lack sleep.
+It’s also impossible to write when your kids are all over you.
 It’s as if creativity uses a different chemical in the brain that is finite in supply.

-Hitting the 10-year business anniversary mark in 2019 can’t come soon enough.
-After that, I’ve considered becoming Keyser Söze, never to be seen or heard from again.
+I thought that hitting the 10-year business anniversary mark in 2019 meant I would finally relax.
+I thought I would become Keyser Söze and never to be seen or heard from again.

 The Real World Is Brutally Difficult